Skip navigation

 What Causes Late Effects

 Some cancer treatments damage healthy cells.
-The damage is not seen during treatment, but as the child's body grows, changes in cell growth or function appear.
+Part of the damage is not seen during treatment, but as the child's body grows, changes in cell growth or function appear.

 The medicines used for chemotherapy and the high-energy rays used in radiation therapy can harm healthy cells.
 This damage can change or delay the way cells grow.
 Radiation therapy has a more direct effect on long-term growth than chemotherapy.